Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Wireless Charger DUO Pad

-The Anker PowerWave wireless charger is similar to other affordable wireless charging pad offerings other than one key difference.
-The pad sits at an angle and lets you view the phone’s display while charging it.
-With Samsung hardware, the pad even enables fast wireless charging to the tune of 10W.
-Meanwhile, it is as good as the best wireless chargers available for the iPhone and can top it off at 7.5W.
+The Anker PowerWave II wireless charger is similar to other affordable wireless charging pad offerings with one key difference.
+The pad sits at an angle and lets you view the phone’s display while charging.
+It’ll charge a few Android flagships at 15W.
+With Samsung hardware, the pad enables fast wireless charging to the tune of 10W, while iPhone charging tops out at 7.5W.

 The best car chargers

-The 36W dual-port Anker USB charger is a great option.
+The 50W dual-port Anker USB charger is a great option if you’re looking for a car charger.
 This charger provides you with two USB-C slots for charging two devices rapidly at the same time.
-It is a very small and compact car charger, making it perfect for those that don’t want anything bulky in their car.
+It is a tiny and compact car charger, making it perfect for those who don’t want anything bulky in their car.
 It is compatible with most devices and has a bunch of safety features on board to keep you and your devices safe.

 The best portable power banks